 Jeanne Wakatsuki Houston was one of 10 people inducted last month into the California Hall of Fame.
 Houston is best known for her “Farewell to Manzanar,” a memoir about her experiences as a young girl in a California internment camp for Japanese Americans during World War II.
 Houston compared the racism directed against Japanese Americans […]

-Countertenor David DQ Lee and Soprano Karen Vuong will debut at Seattle Opera this season, performing as the Refugee and Tina, respectively, in “Flight” next month.
+Countertenor David DQ Lee and Soprano Karen Vuong will debut at Seattle Opera this season, performing as the Refugee and Tina, respectively, in “Flight” next season, February 2021.
 Lee is Canadian Korean.
 Vuong is a Vietnamese American from New York.
-Flight is a 1998 opera based in part on true events.It depicts an omniscient air traffic controller […]
+Flight is a 1998 opera based in part on true events.It depicts an omniscient air […]

 On Jan.
 7, Councilmember Lorena González became the unanimously-elected president of Seattle City Council and the first pregnant president in its history.
 González will be leaving for maternity leave starting Jan.
 13 and returning on March 23.
 Her colleague, Theresa Mosqueda, is also currently on maternity leave.
 In González’s absence, the council will have interim […]